 Additionally, financial institutions (like banks) and other organizations may need to see a copy of this paperwork in order for you to do business with them.

-It’s best to have an Operating Agreement, even if you are the only Member of your Louisiana LLC (a Single-Member LLC).
+It’s best to have a written Operating Agreement, even if you are the only Member of your Louisiana LLC (a Single-Member LLC).

 It’s best to have an Operating Agreement, especially for a Multi-Member LLC.
 This document will spell out ownership percentages, profit distribution, and management responsibilities.